mohitpai/journey-optimizer.en/help/using/landing-pages/create-lp.md

 **Questions**

-* Will the name Email Designer be kept if you can also design LP with the same tool? > Modify
+* Will the name Email Designer be kept if you can also design LP with the same tool? > To modify in Messages section > content designer or Designer

+* Please clarify what Additional data section is for.
+What do you need to add in the Key and Parameter value fields?